fatahprakoso/fatahprakoso/Readme.md

 * 🧑‍🎓 Currently pursuing my final year at Brawijaya University.
 * ⌨️ Professionally, as a full-stack web developer.
 * ❄️ Currently unemployed.
 I need a projecttt 🔥.
-Joke aside.
 * 🖥️ Passionate about web development and deep learning.
 * 🕵️ Actively seeking opportunities in these fields.